ETHZ-RobotX/RoboticsSummerSchool/docs/installation/local-installation.md

 {:.no_toc}

 The SMB software is split into two parts: non-hardware and hardware related.
-If you want to use the system on a real SMB robot with real sensors and actuators, the [hardware-related part](../../physical-robot/setting-up/robot-workspace-setup.md) should be installed **on top of the non-hardware part**.
+If you want to use the system on a real SMB robot with real sensors and actuators, the [hardware-related part](../physical-robot/setting-up/robot-workspace-setup.md) should be installed **on top of the non-hardware part**.
 This document contains the instructions for SMB non-hardware related software, which also includes the simulation environment.

 ## 📋 Prerequisites

-Note that the system has been developed on Ubuntu 20.04 and tested with [ROS Noetic](http://wiki.ros.org/noetic).
+Note that the system has been developed on Ubuntu 20.04 and tested with [ROS Noetic FIXME](http://wiki.ros.org/noetic FIXME).
 Also works if you have a virtual environment with Ubuntu 20.04.
 {: .note }

 * To check if the system has the correct ROS distribution, please use the following terminal command:

     ```bash
     echo $ROS_DISTRO
-    # output: noetic
+    # output: noetic FIXME
     ```

-* If you do not see the correct output, please refer to the [official ROS website](http://wiki.ros.org/noetic/Installation/Ubuntu) to install **ROS Noetic Desktop**.
+* If you do not see the correct output, please refer to the [official ROS website](http://wiki.ros.org/noetic FIXME/Installation/Ubuntu) to install **ROS Noetic FIXME Desktop**.

     After installation, please ensure that environment variables like ROS_ROOT and ROS_PACKAGE_PATH are set.
 Verify the installation by running the following terminal command: